seeu-inspace/easyg/web3/README.md

         );

         console.log(
-            "New amount of WETH needed to swap all DVT: ", lendingPool.calculateDepositOfWETHRequired(
+            "New amount of WETH needed to swap all DVT tokens: ", lendingPool.calculateDepositOfWETHRequired(
                 token.balanceOf(address(lendingPool)) / 10 ** 18
             )